Italian Game Adviser, Plans and Interactive Game Study

 Is the Italian Game the same as the Giuoco Piano?

 The Italian Game is not exactly the same as the Giuoco Piano.
-The Italian Game is the whole family that starts with 1.e4 e5 2.Nf3 Nc6 3.Bc4, while the Giuoco Piano is one main branch after 3...Bc5.
+The Italian Game is the whole opening family after 1.e4 e5 2.Nf3 Nc6 3.Bc4, while the Giuoco Piano is one major branch that usually appears after 3...Bc5.
+Use the Main Italian Game Branches section to separate the broad family from the quieter line.

 What should White do if Black plays 3...Nf6?